 What is Gazyva?

-Gazyva may cause a serious viral infection of the brain that can lead to disability or death.
-Call your doctor right away if you have any change in your mental state, decreased vision, or problems with speech or walking.
+Gazyva may cause a serious brain infection that can lead to disability or death.
+Call your doctor right away if you have problems with speech, thought, vision, walking, or muscle movement.

 Before taking this medicine

 You should not receive Gazyva if you have ever had a severe allergic reaction to obinutuzumab, including a condition called serum sickness.

 To make sure Gazyva is safe for you, tell your doctor if you have ever had:

 an electrolyte imbalance (such as low levels of potassium or magnesium in your blood); or